cyanzhong/jsbox-docs/docs/en/home-widget/modifiers.md

 ## props: scaledToFill

-Similar to $contentMode.scaleToFill, this property determines whether the image fills the parent view in a way that stretches and is cropped.
+Similar to [$contentMode.scaleAspectFill](en/data/constant.md?id=contentmode), this property determines whether the image fills the parent view in a way that stretches and is cropped.

 ```js
 props: {